-I frequently have a dry mouth.
-What can I do to relieve this problem?
+I often have a dry mouth.
+What can I do to help with this problem?

 To relieve your dry mouth:

-- Chew sugar-free gum or suck on sugar-free hard candies to stimulate the flow of saliva.
-For some people, xylitol, which is often found in sugar-free gum or sugar-free candies, may cause diarrhea or cramps if consumed in large amounts.
+- Chew sugar-free gum or suck on sugar-free hard candies to help the flow of saliva.
+For some people, xylitol, which often is found in sugar-free gum or sugar-free candies, may cause diarrhea or cramps if a lot is eaten.

 - Limit your caffeine intake because caffeine can make your mouth drier.

-- Don't use mouthwashes that contain alcohol because they can be drying.
+- Do not use mouthwashes that contain alcohol because they can dry your mouth.

 - Stop all tobacco use if you smoke or chew tobacco.

 - Try saliva substitutes available without a prescription.
 Look for products containing xylitol, if you're not sensitive to it, such as Mouth Kote or Oasis Moisturizing Mouth Spray.
 Or look for products containing carboxymethylcellulose (kahr-bok-see-meth-ul-SEL-u-lohs) or hydroxyethyl cellulose (hi-drok-see-ETH-ul SEL-u-lohs), such as Biotene Dry Mouth Oralbalance Moisturizing Gel.